Tiffany Hutchins, Ph.D.

 - Efficacy of story-based interventions used in treatment of autism spectrum disorders

 - Visual attention to face stimuli in autism spectrum disorders

-Hutchins, T., & Prelock, P. (in press; first authorship is shared).
+Hutchins, T., & Prelock, P. (2013).
 The social validity of Social StoriesTM for supporting the behavioural and communicative functioning of children with autism spectrum disorder.
 International Journal of Speech, Language, and Hearing.

-Hutchins, T., & Prelock, P. (in press; first authorship is shared).
+Hutchins, T., & Prelock, P. (2013).
 Parents' perceptions of their children's social behaviors: The social validity of Social StoriesTM and comic strip conversations.
 Journal of Positive Behavioral Interventions.

 Hutchins, T. L. (2012).
 Social StoriesTM.
 In P. A. Prelock & R. J. McCauley (Eds.).
 Treatment of Autism Spectrum Disorders: Evidence-Based Intervention Strategies for Communication and Social Interaction.
 Brookes.